 3 tips for Microsoft Teams organization

-One common issue that companies run into is difficulty maintaining Microsoft Teams organization.
+One common issue that companies run into is the difficulty maintaining Microsoft Teams organization.
 This is especially true among larger companies with multiple offices, departments, and cross-functional teams.

 In our experience, there are three main ways that your company’s Microsoft Teams administration can set employees up for organizational success.
-Keep these in mind when creating your MS Teams structure and you’ll be on your way to a better organized system.
+Keep these in mind when creating your MS Teams structure and you’ll be on your way to a better-organized system.

 1. Decide who will have Microsoft Teams administration privileges

 By default, all users in your Office 365 organization will have the ability to create and modify teams.
 Whether or not you want to modify Microsoft Teams administration privileges depends on the company.
 There are advantages and disadvantages to both approaches.

 The more employees that are given administrative rights, the more challenging it can be to maintain the Microsoft Teams organization standards you put into place.
 On the other hand, if fewer employees have rights, it creates more work for the administrator(s) to handle requests to modify the MS Teams structure.

 If different users each invent their own names when creating new teams, the result will be extremely messy.
 Some teams may include a location or department name, others simply a project title, and so on.
 You might even face duplicate teams being created by someone who couldn’t find the team they needed and didn’t know it already existed.

 A standardized naming scheme is a system that defines how each team will be identified, often using key identifiers separated by dashes or underscores, and in which order.
 Some of the identifiers you might think about including are country or region, office location, and department name.
 Feel free to use standard abbreviations when possible to shorten team names.

 By agreeing on a standardized naming scheme early on, each employee’s list of teams will appear much cleaner and easier to sort through.
 You’ll also avoid the accidental creation of duplicate teams.